Charlie Hides: Career

 In 2013, Hides uploaded a sketch that starred Australian singer and actress Kylie Minogue.
 He impersonated Cher during a telephone call with Minogue.
 In 2015, Hides starred on the TV show Big Brother's Bit on the Side, where he impersonated celebrities whilst commenting on Celebrity Big Brother contestants.
 Hides also had a cameo role in the film Absolutely Fabulous: The Movie, as a drag performer.
 In 2014, The Charlie Hides Show aired on London Live as a pilot show, incorporating elements from his live performances and YouTube channel.

 Hides has occasionally drawn the attention of some of the acts that he impersonates.
 In a 2013 interview with the Herald Sun, Cher said that Hides was her "favourite Cher impersonator".
 When Lady Gaga was in London, she sent flowers to Hides, alongside a note.
 Hides has also stated that Liza Minnelli, Elton John and Kris Jenner have been "very kind".

-In 2019, Hides' began regularly performing and hosting 'Drag Queen Bingo' and saw instant success with every show selling out that he began taking it across the United Kingdom.
-'Drag Queen Bingo' would become Hides' regular show, taking over from his evening cabaret shows, and in 2020 he set up the company dragqueen.bingo.